crazyomya/Car-Sales-System/README.md

+# Car Sales Management System

-The GUI based application can perform all basic tasks necessary to manage a car sales.
-Database connectivity is established between the java application and MySQL with the help of a MySQL connector .jar file.
-Different frame classes were created for different tasks by inheriting the frame class of java.awt package.
-The application can perform all basic tasks such as adding, removing, searching car details.
-A login page with a username and password is created for authenticating the user.
+The Car Sales Management System is a GUI-based application designed to streamline the management of car sales.
+It establishes database connectivity between the Java application and MySQL using the MySQL connector .jar file.
+This application utilizes distinct frame classes created by inheriting the frame class of the java.awt package, each serving different functions.

+## Key Features

+- **Database Connectivity**: Establishes a connection with a MySQL database, facilitating the storage and retrieval of car sales data.

+- **User Authentication**: Includes a login page with username and password authentication for secure access to the system.

+- **Car Management**: Enables users to perform essential tasks, such as adding, removing, and searching for car details.

+## Code Setup

-Code setup Note: Update password and name of database in the code wherever required in different classes.
+Please ensure that you update the password and database name in the code wherever required in different classes to configure the application correctly.

+The Car Sales Management System simplifies the process of managing car sales by providing an efficient and user-friendly interface for users.

+---

+Feel free to customize this README with specific implementation details, technical specifications, or setup instructions as needed for your Car Sales Management System project.